Michaelr07/UART-with-FIFO/README.md

 # UART-with_FIFO
-This project implements a UART (Universal Asynchronous Receiver Transmitter) system with FIFO (First-In-First-Out) buffers for both transmission (TX) and reception (RX), written in synthesizable SystemVerilog.
-It is designed to support modularity, configurability, and testability.
+This project implements a configurable and modular UART (Universal Asynchronous Receiver Transmitter) system enhanced with synchronous FIFO (First-In-First-Out) buffers for both transmit (TX) and receive (RX) paths.
+It is written in synthesizable SystemVerilog and designed for ease of reuse and testing in FPGA-based communication systems.

 ## Features
 - **Configurable UART Transmitter & Receiver**